 - Imagine that you are trying to keep yourself from passing gas.

 - Women: Insert a finger into your vagina.
 Tighten the muscles as if you are holding in your urine, then let go.
 You should feel the muscles tighten and move up and down.

 - Men: Insert a finger into your rectum.
 Tighten the muscles as if you are holding in your urine, then let go.
 You should feel the muscles tighten and move up and down.

 How to do Kegel Exercises

-Once you know what the movement feels like, do Kegel exercises three times a day:
+Once you know what the movement feels like, do Kegel exercises 3 times a day:

 - Make sure your bladder is empty, then sit or lie down.

-- Tighten the pelvic floor muscles.
-Hold tight and count to 6 to 8.
+- Tighten your pelvic floor muscles.
+Hold tight and count to 8.